 Meeting management is a core part of the BlackRock team’s approach, and between them they probably have around 750 meetings a year.
 Usually, they try to have as many of the team in a meeting as possible, in order to get a diversity of viewpoint.

 Dan looks for companies whose products are not purely competing on price, but instead offer solutions to customers’ problems – this gives the company pricing power and persistent demand for its products.
-It is also important that a company maintains its product’s relevance through research and development (R&D).
+It is also important that a company maintains its product’s relevance through R&D.

 The industry that a desirable company operates in should have structural growth drivers.
 It should not be capital-intensive, nor cyclical.
 It should be free from regulatory interference and should not be facing competitors with strong financial support.

-Dan avoids heavily indebted companies, believing that the chief financial officer (CFO) often ends up managing the company for the benefit of the lending bank rather than the company’s shareholders in these situations.
+Dan avoids heavily indebted companies, believing that the CFO often ends up managing the company for the benefit of the bank rather than investors in these situations.
 He focuses on cash flow measures of value, as these are less easy to manipulate than profits.
 Dan looks for indicators of quality such as the conversion of sales into cash – such companies can establish a virtuous circle whereby excess cash can be recycled into sales efforts.
 A company trading on 25x cash earnings is preferable in his eyes to one on 10x earnings but with no cash flow.
 The latter are the types of companies that tend to be shorted.

 On average, THRG’s long investments trade on higher multiples than the short investments.
-This reflects a focus on quality and a desire to avoid value traps (stocks that look cheap but are in inevitable decline).
+This reflects a focus on quality and a desire to avoid value traps.

 Industry change can provide both long and short ideas.